josh-perry/love-cookbook/content/guides/fundamentals/if-statements.md

 end
 ```

-With the keyword `or` we can combine expression to check if any of them are true.
+With the keyword `or` we can combine expressions to check if any of them are true.

 ```lua
 if 1 > 8 or 7 > 3 then